 All seeds obtained from well-ripened fruits were thoroughly washed with tap water at room temperature and soaked in water for 24 hours and then air dried (Angelini et al., 2021).
 Then all the seeds were divided into three parts, and seed treatment was done.

 In gibberellic acid seed treatment, the seeds were treated for 24 hours with gibberellic acid (400 mg L-1 ppm) (Gil et al., 2015).
 In hot water treatment, seeds were immersed in water in 70 ℃ for 10 seconds and then were immediately sowed in the seed trays (Niwarinda & Nyamweha, 2019).
-No any treatment was performed to the control treatment.
+No treatment was performed to the control treatment.

 2.3.2.
 Media preparation and sowing

 For the experiment, three potting media (top soil, sand, top soil: sand=1:1) were selected.
 All potting media and nursery trays were sterilized using captan fungicide (1L water for 2g captan).
 Each nursery tray hole was filled with a planting medium according to the experimental layout.
-The treated seeds were then sown in nursery trays and sufficient water was supplied in the morning and evening.
+The treated seeds were then sown in nursery trays, and water was supplied in the morning and evening.

 2.3.4.
 Data collection

-Data collection was started as soon as seedlings started to emerge.
+Data collection started as soon as seedlings started to emerge.
 Accordingly, germination percentage, days taken for 50% germination, survival percentage, and number of leaves were measured.
 A ruler was used to measure the height of the seedlings.
 Germination was confirmed by the emergence of at least 2 mm of the radicle (Hadas, 1976).
 Germination percentage determined by G = (N/A) ×100, where G is the germination percentage, N is the number of germinated seeds, and A is the total number of seeds tested.

 2.4.
 Experiment 02: